max630/json-exec/README.md

 in [http://json-rpc.org/wiki/specification](http://json-rpc.org/wiki/specification).
 It was started during development of some perl code, for prototyping new functionality in Haskell.
 I did not feel like messing with FFI of both them in a single process, so decided to go this way.

+Later it turned out to be not needed, but I still have some plans to use it, so let it be around, just in case.

 Status
 --